 BBC documentary about Piazzola 29 May 2014 – 2004 BBC documentary, “Tango Maestro” about Astor Piazzola, now on you tube!
 Part 1 Part 2 Part 3 Part 4

-Iris Toren custom tango portraits 28 May 2014 - Iris Toren does custom and commissioned tango portraits and other work.
-Contact info below. email@example.com or firstname.lastname@example.org +61 425 349 019 http://iristoren.com www.facebook.com/iristorenartist
+Iris Toren custom tango portraits 28 May 2014 – Iris Toren does custom and commissioned tango portraits and other work.
+Contact info below. email@example.com or firstname.lastname@example.org +61 425 349 019 //iristoren.com www.facebook.com/iristorenartist

-Guide to Argentine Tango for Ballroom Dancers 26 May 2014 - Are you ready to try Argentine Tango.
+Guide to Argentine Tango for Ballroom Dancers 26 May 2014 – Are you ready to try Argentine Tango?
+You’ll use all your ballroom dancing skills, but every step is improvised, so it will be an exciting new challenge.
 This guide will help you understand the key differences between Argentine Tango and Ballroom.